Tolujoh-n/edoza-source-code/README.md

 # edoza-source-code
 This repository holds all of the code that was used to create our web application, Edoza.
+This is a website that is easily accessible and allows for students, ages 6-18, to message to tutors and educators, earn certifications, and have their parents or guardians to track their progress.
+Edoza is also valuable for educators and instituitions as it allows for them to certify the work of students and post course content (videos and/or notes).